-For more information on lump sum vs. annuity, read our ebook

-"Lump Sum vs. Annuity"

-Interest Rates and Life Expectancy

-In many defined benefit plans, like the AT&T pension plan, current and future retirees are offered a lump-sum payout or a monthly pension benefit.
+For more information on lump sum vs. annuity, read our ebook "Lump Sum vs. Annuity" Interest Rates and Life Expectancy In many defined benefit plans, like the Sempra pension plan, current and future retirees are offered a lump-sum payout or a monthly pension benefit.
 Sometimes these plans have billions of dollars worth of unfunded pension liabilities, and in order to get the liability off the books, they offer a lump-sum.
 Depending on life expectancy, the initial lump-sum is typically less money than regular pension payments over a normal retirement time frame.
 However, most individuals that opt for the lump-sum plan to invest the majority of the proceeds, as most of the funds aren't needed immediately after retirement.

-Something else to keep in mind is that current interest rates, as well as your life expectancy at retirement, have an impact on lump sum payout options of defined benefit pension plans.
-Lump sum payouts are typically higher in a low interest rate environment, but be careful because lumps sums decrease in a rising interest rate environment.
+Something else to keep in mind is that current interest rates, as well as your life expectancy at retirement, have an impact on annuity payout options of defined benefit pension plans.
+Lump sum payouts are typically higher in a low interest rate environment, but be careful because lump sums decrease in a rising interest rate environment.
 Additionally, projected pension lump sum benefits for active employees will often decrease as an employee ages and their life expectancy decreases.
-This can potentially be a detriment of continuing to work, so it is important that you run your pension numbers often and thoroughly understand the timing issues.
+This is can potentially be a detriment of continuing to work, so it is important that you run your pension numbers often and thoroughly understand the timing issues.
 Other factors such as income needs, need for survivor benefits, and tax liabilities often dictate the decision to take the lump-sum over the annuity option on the pension.

-401(k) Plans

-When is the last time you reviewed your 401(k) plan account or made any changes to it?
-If it's been a while, you're not alone.
-73% of plan participants spend less than five hours researching their 401(k) investment choices each year, and when it comes to making account changes, the story is even worse.

-When you retire, if you have balances in your 401(k) plan, you will receive a Participant Distribution Notice in the mail.
+As of 2020, the 401(k) contribution limit is \$19,500 for people under 50 years old, and \$26,000 for people 50 years and older.
+These contributions can be pretax or Roth 401(k) contributions.
+Sempra makes matching contributions to your 401(k).
+Sempra will match 50% of every dollar you contribute up to 6% of your pay.
+That means when you contribute 6% of your pay, you will get an additional 3% of your pay from Sempra.
+Sempra also offers a "stretch match" if you contribute another 5% of pay to the 401(k) plan.
+When you contribute an additional 5%, Sempra will match an additional 1% of your pay.
+So, if you contribute 11% of your pay to the plan, Sempra will contribute an additional 4% to your account.
+In addition to pre-tax contributions, you can also make after-tax contributions as well to the 401(k) plan.
+The 2020 limit on these after-tax contributions is \$57,000.
+It is important to note that this \$57,000 includes employer contributions as well as employee contributions.
+One advantage of the after-tax contributions is that they can be rolled into a Roth IRA when you leave Sempra.
+The record-keeper for your 401(k) benefits is T. Rowe Price.
+You can access your 401(k) benefits at their website: http://rps.troweprice.com, or by phone: (800) 922-9945 For more information on rollover strategies, read our ebook "Rollover Strategies for 401(k)s" When you retire, if you have balances in your 401(k) plan, you will receive a Participant Distribution Notice in the mail.
 This notice will show the current value that you are eligible to receive from each plan and explain your distribution options.
 It will also tell you what you need to do to receive your final distribution.
-Please call The Retirement Group at (800)-900-5867 for more information and we can help you get in front of an AT&T focused advisor.
+Please call The Retirement Group at (800)-900-5867 for more information and we can get you in front of a Sempra focused advisor.
+Next Step: